-Technology experience includes SaaS products, consumer web products, mobile apps, mobile & IoT devices, wireless, consumer eletronics, developer tools, Embedded Linux, Microsoft Embedded Windows, Qt, and Android.
+Technology experience includes SaaS products, consumer web products, mobile apps, mobile & IoT devices, machine learning and recommender systems, wireless, consumer electronics, developer tools, operating systems, Qt, and Android.
 He has worked with ISV developer communities, OEM, ODM, IHV, system integrators and mobile Operators.

-David has an MBA from the Wharton School of the University of Pennsylvania and an BS in Computer Science from Cornell Univesity’s College of Engineering.
+David has an MBA from the Wharton School of the University of Pennsylvania and an BS in Computer Science from Cornell University’s College of Engineering.

 A Few Industry Accomplishments

 Philips Electronics, Mobile Computing

 The Philips Velo 1 was a Windows CE handheld computer early in the mobile revolution.
 It won best of Best Hand-Held Product at Comdex 96 by Byte Magazine and numerous other awards for design and innovation.

 David Bialer was the Sr. Product Manager of software for the Philips Velo 1.
 Its innovative software features (at that time) included compressed voice recording, fax software, a software modem, and a built-in easy-to-use database.